STORY Morning Markets in Japan A fresh look a local produce

 Kochi Sunday Market

-With 300 years of tradition, the Kochi Sunday Market welcomes upwards of 500 vendors who sell a range of produce, plants, and everyday products.
+With 300 years of tradition, the Kochi Sunday Market welcomes around 300 vendors who sell a range of produce, plants, and everyday products.
 Come to the market to get an authentic feel for the town and its residents.
 Held morning to sundown every Sunday in Otesuji, Kochi Prefecture.

 Yobuko Morning Market